sanath-narasimhan/academic-static/content/post/First-Search-engine.md

 <h3>Inverted Index vs Term Document Matrix</h3>
 The term document matrix was generated with gensim library
-* The retrive time for a search result was abot 10 seconds.
+* The retrieve time for a search result was abot 10 seconds.
-The custom Inverted Index yields results dractically faster
+The custom Inverted Index yields results drastically faster
-* The query retrive time was about 0.05 seconds
+* The query retrieve time was about 0.05 seconds

 <h4> Contributions: </h4>